Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

-there exists a $C^s$ diffeomorphism ${\Phi}_{{\rm re}}$ satisfying ${\phi}_{{\rm re}} \circ q=q \circ {\Phi}_{{\rm re}}$.
-Then $q$ is said to be almost $C^s$ {\it $D_n$-symmetric}. \end{Def} \begin{Thm} There exist a class $\mathcal{C}$ of $(C^{\infty},C^0)$ maps whose Reeb spaces are regarded as Reeb graphs and a class ${\mathcal{Q}}_{\mathcal{C}}$ of pseudo quotient maps of the class satisfying the following properties. \begin{enumerate} \item For maps of the class $\mathcal{C}$, preimages of regular values are disjoint unions of standard spheres.
-Moreover, the restriction of the map of the class to the preimage of a suitable small regular neighborhood of a vertex in the Reeb space is, $C^{\infty}$ equivalent to the composition of a $(C^{\infty},C^0)$ map into the plane with a canonical projection to $\mathbb{R}$. \item For maps of the class ${\mathcal{Q}}_{\mathcal{C}}$, the restriction of the map to the preimage of a suitable small regular neighborhood of a vertex is an almost $C^{\infty}$ $D_n$-symmetric map onto $L_n$ by regarding the regular neighborhood as a graph consisting of exactly $n$ edges in a canonical way. \item For any finite connected graph which is not a single point, we can construct a map of the class ${\mathcal{Q}}_{\mathcal{C}}$ onto the graph. \item For a map of the class ${\mathcal{Q}}_{\mathcal{C}}$, if for the target graph, the degree of each vertex is at most $3$, then the map is realized as a quotient map of the class $\mathcal{C}$. \end{enumerate} \end{Thm} In the proof, we first perform local construction around each vertex in Steps 1, 2 and 3 and in Step 4, we complete the construction by constructing remaining parts.
+\end{Def} \begin{Thm} There exist a class $\mathcal{C}$ of $(C^{\infty},C^0)$ maps whose Reeb spaces are regarded as Reeb graphs and a class ${\mathcal{Q}}_{\mathcal{C}}$ of pseudo quotient maps of the class satisfying the following properties. \begin{enumerate} \item For maps of the class $\mathcal{C}$, preimages of regular values are disjoint unions of standard spheres.
+Moreover, the restriction of the map of the class to the preimage of a suitable small regular neighborhood of a vertex in the Reeb space is $C^{\infty}$ equivalent to the composition of a $(C^{\infty},C^0)$ map into the plane with a canonical projection to $\mathbb{R}$. \item For maps of the class ${\mathcal{Q}}_{\mathcal{C}}$, the restriction of the map to the preimage of a suitable small regular neighborhood of a vertex is an almost $C^{\infty}$ $D_d$-symmetric map onto $L_d$ by regarding the regular neighborhood as a graph consisting of exactly $d$ edges in a canonical way. \item For any finite and connected graph with at least one edge, we can construct a map of the class ${\mathcal{Q}}_{\mathcal{C}}$ onto the graph. \item For a map of the class ${\mathcal{Q}}_{\mathcal{C}}$, if for the graph of the target, the degree of each vertex is at most $3$, then the map is realized as a quotient map of the class $\mathcal{C}$. \end{enumerate} \end{Thm} In the proof, we first construct a local function around each vertex in Steps 1, 2 and 3.
+In Step 4, we complete the construction by constructing remaining parts.
 Last, we give the definitions of $\mathcal{C}$ and $\mathcal{Q}_{\mathcal{C}}$.
-We will see that this completes the proof except the proof for the fourth property.
-Last we discuss the fourth property. \begin{proof} Step 1 Around a vertex of degree $2$. \\ We consider a trivial $C^r$ bundle over $[-1,1]$ whose fiber is a standard sphere.
-We compose a surjective function over $[-1,1]$ defined by $t \mapsto t^3$. $0 \in [-1,1]$ is the vertex of degree $2$.
-The remaining points are not in the vertex set.
-The map is regarded as an almost $C^{\infty}$ $D_2$-symmetric map onto $L_2$. \\ \ \\ Step 2 Around a vertex of degree $n \geq 3$. \\ We consider a $C^{\infty}$ map on a $C^{\infty}$ manifold of dimension $m>1$ into the plane whose image is the bounded domain $D$ surrounded by the five arcs as presented in FIGURE \ref{fig:2}.
-We construct the map as a special generic map such that the restriction to the singular set is embedding and that the singular value set is the disjoint union of two thick arcs.
-Note that preimages of regular values are standard spheres ($m>2$) or two point sets ($m=2$).
-For more precise facts on special generic maps into the plane, see \cite{saeki2} for example.
+More rigorously, we only present conditions the classes should satisfy and we can see that this is sufficient to continue our discussions.
+We see that this completes the proof except the proof of the fourth property.
+Last we discuss the fourth property. \begin{proof} Step 1 Around a vertex of degree $2$. \\ We consider a trivial $C^{\infty}$ bundle over $[-1,1]$ whose fiber is a standard sphere.
+We compose a surjective function over $[-1,1]$ defined by $t \mapsto t^3$. $0 \in [-1,1]$ is identified as the vertex of degree $2$.
+We can regard that the remaining points are not in the vertex set.
+After composing a canonical embedding into ${\mathbb{R}}^2$, the map is regarded as an almost $C^{\infty}$ $D_2$-symmetric map onto $L_2$. \\ \ \\ Step 2 Around a vertex of degree $d \geq 3$. \\ We consider a $C^{\infty}$ map on an $m$-dimensional $C^{\infty}$ manifold into the plane whose image is the closure $D$ of the bounded domain surrounded by two segments and three curves including the curve represented by a parabola in the center in FIGURE \ref{fig:2}.
+We give expositions on the curve represented by the parabola.
+This is diffeomorphic to a line and unbounded in ${\mathbb{R}}^2$.